lightblueseas/jobject-extensions/README.md

 1. Very small size
 2. Extension methods for java core class Object for clone, compare, copy and merge
+3. modularizable, import only the functionality you need

 ## License